MrBounty/zig-dimal/README.md

 # zig_units

-**Compile-time dimensional analysis and physical quantities for Zig.**

 `zig_units` lets you attach physical units to numeric values so that dimension mismatches (like adding distance to time) become **compile errors** rather than silent bugs.

 At runtime, a `Quantity` is just its underlying numeric value — **zero memory overhead.**